At The Challenge Network, we are committed to protecting and respecting your privacy.

 This notice applies to current and former participants.
 This notice does not form a fixed part of your Step Forward application or any other contract, so we may update this notice at any time.

 This policy sets out the basis on which any personal information we collect from you or that you provide to us, through this website or otherwise in relation to Step Forward will be processed by us.
 Please read the policy carefully to understand our practices regarding your personal information and how we will treat it.
-By visiting and continuing to use this website you are consenting to the practices described in this policy and more particularly how and for what purpose your personal data may be processed.

 - The information we collect and why we collect it.

 - How we will use and protect that information.

 - The options available for accessing and updating an individual’s personal information.